-Indicators: combustion, battery voltage, fault
+Indicators: combustion (green), battery voltage (yellow), fault (red)

-The heater is started by turning the switch to the HEAT position Automatic control with a control device or timer by turning the switch to the AUTO position The heater is shut off by turning the switch to the OFF position
+The heater is started by turning the switch to the HEAT position Automatic control with a control device or timer by turning the switch to the AUTO position

-The heating power is adjusted with the push buttons: Short pushes decrease the power setting and long pushes increase it.
+The heater is shut off by turning the switch to the OFF position The heating power is adjusted with the push buttons: Short pushes decrease the power setting and long pushes increase it.
 The first push of the button turns on the display, which indicates the power setting or thermostat.